Cycling and walking are great ways to get around the different parts of Leeds. Find out how we are making it easier for you to do this.

 Highway to Health,

 Highway to Health, Leeds City Region’s bid for a 23km cycle superhighway, has been submitted to the Department for Transport’s (DfT) Cycle City Ambition Grant fund.

 Linking Bradford and Leeds, the cycle superhighway would provide connectivity with employment sites including those in East Bradford, areas of housing growth such as in East Leeds, key sites of economic regeneration, the two city centres, schools and hospitals as well as other population centres.
 It would be supplemented by the extensive introduction of 20 mph zones to create attractive quieter neighbourhoods and provide safe access to the core cycle routes as well as design improvements to urban streetscapes and the pedestrian environment.

-For more details and to Back the Bid please follow the link opposite to the Metro website.
+For more details and to Back the Bid please follow the external link to the Metro website.